Intel Arc

-Intel Arc is a brand of graphics processing units designed by Intel.
-These are discrete GPUs mostly marketed for the high-margin PC gaming market.
-The brand also covers Intel's consumer graphics software and services.
+Intel Arc is a brand of graphics processing units (GPUs) developed by Intel, representing the company's line of discrete GPUs for gaming, content creation, and professional applications.
+Arc GPUs are designed by Intel and manufactured under contract by TSMC.
+The brand also includes supporting graphics software and driver technologies, and is sold alongside Intel Graphics Technology, the company's line of integrated graphics processors, found in most of its processors.

-Intel Arc is competing with Nvidia's GeForce and AMD's Radeon lines.
-The Arc-A series for laptops was launched on March 30, 2022, with the Arc 5 and 7 "set to arrive later this year in 'early summer.
-Intel missed their initial Q2 2022 release target, with most discrete Arc GPUs not launching until October 2022.
+Intel Arc competes with Nvidia's GeForce and AMD's Radeon products.
+The first generation, the Arc A-series, launched in 2022 with laptop GPUs debuting in March and desktop models such as the A750 and A770 following later that year.

-Intel officially launched the Arc Pro workstation GPUs on August 8, 2022.
+The Arc Pro series for workstation use was introduced in August 2022, followed by the second-generation Battlemage (B-series) GPUs, announced in December 2024.
+The first model, the B580, was released later that month.

 Etymology

 According to Intel, the brand is named after the concept of story arcs found in video games.
-Each generation of Arc is named after each letter of the Latin alphabet in ascending order, beginning with A, then B, then C, and so on.
+Each generation of Arc is named after character classes sorted by each letter of the Latin alphabet in ascending order.
+They begin with A, then B, then C, and so on.
 The first generation is named Alchemist, while Battlemage, Celestial and Druid are the respective names for the second, third and fourth Arc generations.

 Graphics processor generations

 Alchemist

 Developed under the previous codename "DG2", the first generation of Intel Arc GPUs (codenamed "Alchemist") released on March 30, 2022.
-It will come in both add-on desktop card and laptop form factors.
+It comes in both add-on desktop card and laptop form factors.
 TSMC manufactures the die, using their N6 process.

 Alchemist uses the Intel Xe GPU architecture, or more specifically, the Xe-HPG variant.
-Alchemist supports hardware-based ray tracing, XeSS or supersampling based on neural networks (similar to Nvidia's DLSS), and DirectX 12 Ultimate.
-Also supported is DisplayPort 2.0 and overclocking.
+Alchemist supports hardware-based ray tracing, XeSS or supersampling based on neural networks (similar to Nvidia's DLSS and AMD's FSR), and DirectX 12 Ultimate.
+Also supported are DisplayPort 2.0 and overclocking.
 AV1 fixed-function hardware encoder is included in Alchemist GPUs as part of the Intel Quick Sync Video core.

-Intel confirmed ASTC support has been removed from hardware starting with Alchemist and future Intel Arc GPU microarchitectures will also not support it.
+Intel confirmed ASTC support has been removed from hardware starting with Alchemist and future Arc GPU microarchitectures will also not support it.

-Intel Arc Alchemist does not support SR-IOV.
-Intel Arc Alchemist does not support Direct3D 9 natively, instead falling back on the D3D9On12 wrapper which translates Direct3D 9 calls to their Direct3D 12 equivalents.
+Arc Alchemist does not support SR-IOV or Direct3D 9 natively, instead falling back on the D3D9On12 wrapper which translates Direct3D 9 calls to their Direct3D 12 equivalents.

-Intel Arc support OpenCL 3.0 for example, this GPU can work in the grid World Community Grid.
+Arc support OpenCL 3.0 for example, this GPU can work in the grid World Community Grid.